CycloneDX/sbom-utility/docs/custom-examples.md

 #### Example: Valid: `metadata` has `timestamp`, `supplier`, `component` and `licenses` properties

-Using the custom configuration file `test/custom/config-cdx-metadata-elements-found.json` for this validation check is as follows;
+Using the custom configuration file `test/custom/config-cdx-metadata-elements-found.json` for this validation check is as follows:

 ```json
 {